 - Interviews are housed at the American Folklife Center at the Library of Congress in Washington, D.C. where they serve as a resource to scholars, educators, and the general public.

-- New in 2018: Create a community in the StoryCorps Digital Archive to collect your students’ stories in one central place, and then invite students to share out a 2-3 minute clip from each interview.
+- Create a community in the StoryCorps Digital Archive to collect your students’ stories in one central place, and then invite students to share out a 2-3 minute clip from each interview.